floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_proxy.md

 The type of the setup depends on the information provided by the proxy in the HTTP headers:

 - If the proxy transmits username and role information as plain headers, go for a [trusted_origin](../_docs_auth_auth/auth_auth_proxy.md) authenticator in the backend.
-When configuring `network.trusted_proxies` inside `sg_authc.yml`, you need to make sure that you both include the IP of the outer proxy and the IP of Dashboards/Kibana, which also acts as a proxy in this case.
+When configuring `network.trusted_proxies` inside `sg_authc.yml`, you need to make sure that you both include the IP of the outer proxy and the IP of Kibana, which also acts as a proxy in this case.
 - If the proxy transmits authorization as a JWT in a header, go for a  [JWT](../_docs_auth_auth/auth_auth_jwt.md) authenticator in the backend.

 ## Kibana Setup